MiniZinc/libminizinc/en/flattening.rst

 The core approach to handling complex formulae that use connectives other than conjunction is by *reification*.
-Reifying a constraint :math:`c` createsa new constraint equivalent to :math:`b \leftrightarrow c` where the Boolean variable :math:`b` is :mzn:`true` if the constraint holds and :mzn:`false` if it doesn't hold.
+Reifying a constraint :math:`c` creates a new constraint equivalent to :math:`b \leftrightarrow c` where the Boolean variable :math:`b` is :mzn:`true` if the constraint holds and :mzn:`false` if it doesn't hold.